Erick-Leite/tailwind-nextjs-starter-blog-alternative/README.md

 npx degit 'Erick-Leite/tailwind-nextjs-starter-blog-alternative'
 ```

-2. Personalize `siteMetadata.js` (site related information)
+2. Personalize `siteMetadata.ts` (site related information)
-3. Modify the content security policy in `next.config.js` if you want to use other analytics provider or a commenting solution other than giscus.
+3. Modify the content security policy in `next.config.ts` if you want to use other analytics provider or a commenting solution other than giscus.
 4. Personalize `authors/default.md` (main author)
 5. Modify `projectsData.ts`
 6. Modify `headerNavLinks.ts` to customize navigation links